wip descriptions for new ideas

 An expansion tool was created by a Swedish engineer which permits thin dented steel plates to enter the inside of the bamboo culm end.

 The thin dented plates may be possible to punch-out from food cans?
+A redundancy of such plates could prevent pop-out.

 The idea came from long experience in the low-income world where poor people don’t have any other options than the rusting corrugated tin sheet....